NotARoomba/SimpleFlightController/GUIDE.md

 **Pros:**

-- Very simple - just 2 wires
+- Very simple—just 2 wires.
-- No clock signal needed (asynchronous)
+- No clock signal needed (asynchronous).
-- Long distance capable with proper drivers
+- Long distance capable with proper drivers.
-- Universal - almost every microcontroller has it
+- Universal—almost every microcontroller has it.
-- Good for debugging and console output
+- Good for debugging and console output.

 **Cons:**

-- Only connects two devices directly
+- Only connects two devices directly.
-- Both devices must agree on baud rate (how fast the data goes) beforehand
+- Both devices must agree on baud rate (how fast the data goes) beforehand.
-- No built-in error correction
+- No built-in error correction.
-- Can lose sync if timing is off
+- Can lose sync if timing is off.

 #### USB (Universal Serial Bus)